Sitharajerry/Automatidata_NYC_TLC_Analysis_with_Python/2_Exploratory_Data_Analysis/Readme.md

 - Ensure with New York City TLC that the sample provided is an accurate reflection of their data as a whole.

 ### Visualization
-As a result of the conducted exploratory data analysis, the Automatidata data team considered `trip_distance` and `total_amount` as key variables to depict a taxi cab ride.
+As a result of the conducted exploratory data analysis, I considered `trip_distance` and `total_amount` as key variables to depict a taxi cab ride.
 The provided scatter plot shows the relationship between the two variables.
 This scatter plot was created in Tableau to enhance the provided visualization.

 ![image](https://github.com/user-attachments/assets/5c90f243-ab69-4c00-9456-ad5d9d8f0e32)